Apply for Limited-Residency Master of Science in Counseling

 - Ability to thrive in a self-organized and self-directed context

 - Emotional maturity, quality of personal relationships, and understanding of professionalism

 - Interest in the special features of Prescott College's program

 Students are expected to enter the Limited-Residency Master of Science Program with a level of technology competency sufficient to function effectively in the program.
 Proficiency is defined as knowledge of computer concepts, email, spreadsheet, word processing, graphics, and database applications.
 Graduate students must be able use message boards or computer conferencing to communicate with others, download and upload files, and attach files to email.
 Students are required to have full-time access to a computer that has a reliable Internet connection.

-The Counseling Psychology and Education (Teacher Preparation track) programs accept up to 15 credits in graduate transfer course work from regionally-accredited post-secondary institutions as long as College faculty members confirm that the courses and credits to be transferred meet College-established curricular standards and expectations.
+The Counseling program accepts up to 15 credits in graduate transfer course work from regionally-accredited post-secondary institutions as long as College faculty members confirm that the courses and credits to be transferred meet College-established curricular standards and expectations.
 Regardless of transfer credits, students must complete a set minimum required credits for each degree program.